 It would be that simple.
 We would need to make up our minds during the same generation, with but a few exceptions.
-For the first time in history, we could take all the communication channels, peace infrastructure and mutual recognition we would need for World Peace, right off the shelf.
+For the first time in history, we could take right off the shelf all the communication channels, peace infrastructure and mutual recognition we need for World Peace.

 The problem is ― do we have the guts?

 Take a more sizzling example.
 Suppose the atmosphere held a slightly higher concentration of oxygen.
 Fires would ignite spontaneously and burn super-hot.

 Schools, the media and popular culture, all would hyper-refine this blazing reality in hypnotic cycles of rote repetition.
 Hundreds more terms would describe “fire.”
-Both byblos and mythos would bristle with uplifting tales of fire fighting heroes.
+Byblos and mythos would bristle with uplifting tales of fire fighting heroes.

-Their governments (each with its favorite technique of fire management adapted to local mores and circumstances) might claim they devoted but a small fraction of the Gross National Product to Fire Management.
-They would fail to mention the fortunes gone up in smoke during intermittent firestorms.
-And these titanic sums wouldn’t begin to cover the hidden costs and personal sacrifices that citizens had to bare.
+Their governments (each with its favorite technique of fire management adapted to local mores and circumstances) might claim they devoted only a small fraction of the Gross National Product to Fire Management.
+They would fail to mention the fortunes gone up in smoke during sporadic firestorms.
+And those titanic sums wouldn’t begin to cover the hidden costs and personal sacrifices that their citizens had to bare.

-From time to time, the very real threat of conflagration might lead these people to backfire most of their infrastructure preemptively.
+From time to time, the very real threat of conflagration might lead those people to backfire most of their infrastructure preemptively.
 They might even sacrifice each other in trembling forfeiture to their pyromaniac God(s) and ideologies.
 The hellfire of religion would burn bright and cold in fanatical imaginations―even more so than they do in ours today…

 As alien observers, we’d trip over social contradictions and cost overheads that locals would find perfectly acceptable.

 As of now, consider me a remote observer alienated from this world, as many Learners must find themselves The military anarchy that prevails on this planet has nothing to do with us Learners except to cast us as desperate witnesses and peacemakers castaway on this planet of killer apes.
 Learner!
-I invite you to save your soul, no matter what may transpire from this mess—a humble offering to my brother and sister Learners with their backs up against this wall.
+I invite you to save your soul, no matter the outcome of this mess—a humble gift to my brother and sister Learners backed up against this wall.